This authentic recipe for Cantonese roast duck will make the shiny, reddish-brown-skinned poultry seen hanging in the windows of many Asian markets.

 It has crackling-crisp skin that comes from air drying the duck (which will take at least four hours) prior to roasting it, so plan accordingly.
 The moist and juicy meat comes from the marinade poured into the cavity and sewn in so it doesn't leak out during cooking.

 At first blush, the whole process might seem intimidating but when broken down into steps, it's a simple process.
-Once the duck has been air dried, it takes less than 1 hour to roast.
+Once the duck has been air dried, it takes less than one hour to roast.
 The whole process can be accomplished in one day.

 - 1 (4 1/2-pound) duckling (oven-ready)